phpx-foundation/website/README.md

 - Connecting to individual [Mailcoach](https://www.mailcoach.app/) instances to send group announcements
 - Connecting to a Bluesky account to post meetups (partially)

+## Contributing to PHP×
+You're welcome
+to [PR changes](https://github.com/phpx-foundation/website), but it's best to talk it through with group organizers first.

+You can find us on [Discord](https://discord.gg/wMy6Eeuwbu)!

 ### Running phpx.world and phpxcity.com locally
 Clone the repository into a folder named `phpx`:
 ```bash